Deadline Extended: Call for Sessions – SciDataCon 2021 (Part of IDW 2021)

-SciDataCon 2021 is an integral part of International Data Week 2021, which will be held both virtually and onsite in Seoul, Republic of Korea, on 8–11 November 2021.
+SciDataCon 2021 is an integral part of International Data Week (IDW) 2021.
+IDW 2021 is a hybrid event, held both virtually and onsite in Seoul, Republic of Korea, on 8–11 November 2021.

 About International Data Week and SciDataCon